 CLIO is dedicated to developing innovative American history projects that are designed to attract students, inform educators and researchers, and appeal to a wide public audience.
 We explore how historians, photographers, journalists and artists enhance and deepen our knowledge of the past by engaging history from a variety of perspectives.
 We value words and images equally.

-Creating History: Lowell Thomas and Lawrence of Arabia: Making a Legend, Creating History
+Lowell Thomas and Lawrence of Arabia: Making a Legend, Creating History

 Searching for a World War I success story entrepreneurial American journalist, Lowell Thomas, encounters an extraordinary figure in Jerusalem: a British army officer, T.E.
 Lawrence, who, dressed in Arab robes, had helped capture the Turkish port of Akaba.
 With a cameraman in tow and a ton of equipment, Thomas follows Lawrence into the desert, turns his footage into a multimedia spectacle seen by millions, and helps create “Lawrence of Arabia.’’
 Lawrence’s new celebrity and brilliant mind earn him a seat at the table when the map of the Middle East is redrawn.
 This exhibit is the story of how journalism can create legends and such legends can make history.
 Enter exhibit >

 Photography is the great divide in the development of visual history.
 Images captured through a lens shape and alter perceptions of historical memory; they can provide both authentic insights and misleading notions of the past.
 Clio features one-of-a-kind online exhibits about early American women photographers Frances Benjamin Johnston, Mary and Frances Allen and The Peter Palmquist Gallery, presenting the work of Abigail E. Cardozo, Emma Olive O’Connor, Nellie Tichnor McGraw, and Elizabeth W. Withington.
 Enter exhibits >